hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     **NOTE**: During the early preview phase, these variables are set to the same string as the two `TAB_...` variables.
 It is not possible at this time to host the add-in and the Teams app on distinct domains.

-1. Add the following line to the end of the .env.dev file:
+1. Add the following line to the .env.dev file, just below the `TAB_ENDPOINT=` ... line:

     ```
     ADDIN_ENDPOINT=